Carnap/Carnap-Documentation/doc/qualitative.md

     | Meh.
     ```

+The answers should be typed as you want them to be displayed.
+Carnap doesn't
+currently render formulas or LaTeX within multiple choice answers, and HTML
+escape codes like `&or;` will cause some trouble for the answer-parser.
+If you
+want to include a formula with symbols, just use the symbols directly in the
+answer.
+You can copy-paste from here: ¬,→,∧,∨,∀,∃.

 Answers marked with a `+` or a `*` will be accepted as correct.
 Answers marked
 with a `-` or a `+` will be pre-selected.
 So the result of the above is: